When Does a Company Need a Defence Solicitor?

 Some specific criminal offences, such as insider trading and cartel offences, cannot be imputed to corporations, being only applicable to individual persons.

-Please contact our criminal solicitors in London if you need to know more details.
+We kindly invite you to contact our team of criminal solicitors in London if you need to know more details.